Articles on basic care and considerations for new or prospective owners.

 The baby's poop is bright green, what's wrong?

 Most likely, nothing is wrong.
-When you give hedgie babies anything other than mom's milk, they get green stools (and sometimes it's really, shockingly bright).
-As they get weaned on to hard foods, the stools will become a more normal color.
+When you give hedgehog babies anything other than mom's milk, they get green stools.
+Sometimes it's really, shockingly bright!
+As they get switched to hard foods, the stools will become a more normal color.

 How do I start weaning them?